blablacar/dgr/README.md

 ## Cnt configuration file

-CNT global conf is a yaml file located at `~/.config/cnt/config.yml`.
+cnt global conf is a yaml file located at `~/.config/cnt/config.yml`.
 Home is the home of starting user (The caller user if running with sudo)
-It is used to indicate the target work directory where CNT will create the ACI and the push endpoint informations.
+It is used to indicate the target work directory where cnt will create the ACI and the push endpoint informations.
 Both are optional.

 content :
 ```yml